Nolo contendere

 Nolo contendere (/ˌnoʊloʊ kənˈtɛndəɹi/) is a type of legal plea used in some jurisdictions in the United States.
 It is also referred to as a plea of no contest or no defense.
-It is a plea where the defendant neither admits nor disputes a charge, serving as an alternative to a pleading of guilty or not guilty.
-A no-contest plea means that defendants refuse to admit guilt but accept punishment as if guilty, and is often offered as a part of a plea bargain.
+It is a plea where the defendant neither admits nor disputes a charge, and it serves as an alternative to pleading guilty or not guilty.
+A no-contest plea means that defendants refuse to admit or deny guilt but accept punishment as if guilty, and is often offered as a part of a plea bargain.

+Defendants who believe themselves to be innocent may choose this plea when the expected cost of contesting the charge exceeds the cost of accepting the penalty.
+If the likely punishment is minor, such as a small fine, probation or community service, it can be cheaper, faster, and less disruptive to plead no contest than pursue an acquittal at trial.

 The plea is recognized in United States federal criminal courts, and many state criminal courts.
 In many jurisdictions, a plea of nolo contendere is not a typical right and carries various restrictions on its use.
-Nolo contendere originated from the Latin phrase for "I do not wish to contend" (nōlō contendere, /la/).
+Nolo contendere is a Latin phrase for "I do not wish to contend" (nōlō contendere, /la/).

 United States

 In the United States, state law determines whether, and under what circumstances, a defendant may plead no contest in state criminal cases.
 In federal court, the Federal Rules of Criminal Procedure only allow a nolo contendere plea to be entered with the court's consent; before accepting the plea, the court is required to "consider the parties' views and the public interest in the effective administration of justice".